AhanafTahmid/DSA/README.md

 # Repository of DSA Learning Notes and Problems

-Primarily Contains all the solution of [A2Z DSA Sheet by Striver](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2)
+Primarily Contains all the Solution of [A2Z DSA Sheet by Striver](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/)

 ## Each Folder Contains
-1. Clean and Readable Code
+1. Clean and Readable Code For each Topic
-2. Personal notes and observations
+2. Personal Notes and Observations
 3. Explanations of each problem(If needed)

 ## Language Used